google/mtail/docs/Interoperability.md

 * syslog-ng supports output to [named pipe](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.30/administration-guide/44#TOPIC-1595018) and [unix domain socket](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.30/administration-guide/54#TOPIC-1595060)

-Additionally, use a proper syslog to transmit and receive logs over the network.  `mtail` does not provide any transprot security, nor does TCP itself guarantee that no loss of data will occur: the [RELP spec](https://www.rsyslog.com/doc/v8-stable/tutorials/reliable_forwarding.html) exists for the latter.
+Additionally, use a proper syslog to transmit and receive logs over the network.  `mtail` does not provide any transport security, nor does TCP itself guarantee that no loss of data will occur: the [RELP spec](https://www.rsyslog.com/doc/v8-stable/tutorials/reliable_forwarding.html) exists for the latter.

 *Recommendation*